 In 2011, McIntire prepared the State’s first ever debt affordability study to provide a comprehensive tool for managing the state's debt, and help ensure that sufficient resources will be available for future needs.
 To help taxpayers get the lowest possible costs on financing for capital construction, transportation and infrastructure projects, McIntire brought in a private sector manager to re-engineer the way the Treasurer's Office issues bonds.
 These reforms infused greater competition and market pressure in the process, allowing the Office to capture $1.3 billion in savings through refinancing outstanding debt and lower than expected interest rates on new issues.

-Prior to this election, he was a successful business economist for Navigant Consulting Inc. McIntire earned his PhD in economics at the University of Washington, where he founded and directed a fiscal policy center and taught economics for 25 years.
+Prior to this election, he was a successful business economist for Navigant Consulting Inc. McIntire earned his PhD in economics at the University of Washington, where he founded and directed the Fiscal Policy Center and taught economics for 25 years.
 He began his political career working in the U.S. Senate for Hubert Humphrey, and served as a policy advisor to congressional committee chairmen and Washington governors.
 He has chaired statewide boards on economic development and nonprofit housing.

 As a five-term State Representative, McIntire provided leadership on several financial committees.
 He sponsored the first state law making identity theft a crime, a constitutionally protected, "Rainy Day Account," performance audits, priorities of government budgeting, and the new Citizen Commission for Performance Measurement of Tax Preferences.
 During a budget shortfall, McIntire helped to re-enact the estate tax and raise cigarette taxes to pay for schools and children's health care.